 Book: Print (Paperback).
 Book: Electronic (PDF File; 1.894MB).
-Published by The Humanities, a book series by Common Ground Publishing, Illinois.
+Published by New Directions in the Humanities, a book imprint by Common Ground Publishing, Illinois.

 “In a time when scientists are constantly warning of environmental disasters, it is inspiring to read a book that engages with the troubles of our times in a spiritually uplifting and poetically inspiring fashion.
 One cannot read this book and fail to be moved.
 It will take you into the depths of philosophical reflection and on to the heights of active commitment.”

 - Stan van Hooft, Associate Professor, Deakin University, Melbourne